nsdfxela/nsdfxela.github.io/metaperson_editor_integration.md

 window.addEventListener('message', onWindowMessage);
 ```

+We use the `UAvatarSDKBrowserCallbackProxy` class to handle the events from JavaScript and forward them to the `UAvatarSDKWebBrowser` class.

 See the [documentation](https://docs.metaperson.avatarsdk.com/web_integration.html) for website integration.
 In the demo project, you can see how it works by looking at the */Game/ThirdPerson/Blueprints/BP_HUD* blueprint.